JBerthelier/PiRATE/README.md

 ![](http://www.seanoe.org/data/00406/51795/thumbnail.gif)

-To date, genome assembly of non-model organisms is usually not at chromosomal level and is highly fragmented.
+To date, genome assembly of non-model organisms is usually not at chromosomal level and are highly fragmented.
 This fragmentation is recognized to be, in part, the result of a bad assembly of the transposable elements (TEs) copies, increasing the difficulty to detect and annotate them.

-In this context, we designed a new bioinformatics pipeline named PiRATE for detect, classify and annotate TEs of non-model organisms.
+In this context, we designed a new bioinformatics pipeline named PiRATE to detect, classify and annotate TEs of non-model organisms.
 We optimized its detection step by gathering every existing TE detection approaches.
 The goal is to promote the detection of complete TE sequences of every TE families.
 The detection of complete TE sequences, bearing recognizable conserved domains or specific motifs, allows to facilitate the classification step.
 The classification step of PiRATE has been improved for algal genomes.

 Each tools used by the PiRATE pipeline are automated into a stand-alone Galaxy.
 This PiRATE-Galaxy can be used through a Virtual Machine (PiRATE-VM).